How to Write a Scholarship Essay: 9 Essential Steps

-The tips and tricks we offer here are framed in terms of academic scholarships for students, but they’re applicable to any piece of writing asking someone for something, including funding proposals in the civil sector, to writing cover letters for jobs, even to grants for writers
+The tips and tricks we offer here are framed in terms of academic scholarships for students, but they’re applicable to any piece of writing asking someone for something, including funding proposals in the civil sector, to writing cover letters for jobs, even to grants for writers.

-The crucial first step: identifying your audience
+1. The crucial first step is identifying and understanding your audience

 As with any written undertaking, one of the first things you need to think about in writing a scholarship essay is who you’re writing for.
 Don’t be fooled here: your professors are not your audience.